canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 The `StartupInternalClient` utility takes an “internal client” object (the wallpaper), waits for the server to start and then connects the client to the server, notifying the internal client object of both the client-side and server-side connection so that the server “knows” which client this is.

-By supplying customizations to the `run_with()` method as a list MirAL makes it easy to ensure the server is initialized before they are used and it gives the user flexibility in setting these objects up.
+By supplying customizations to the `run_with()` method as a list Mir makes it easy to ensure the server is initialized before they are used and it gives the user flexibility in setting these objects up.
 For example, the wallpaper instance is created and referenced in a shutdown hook using `add_stop_callback()` before being used in the `run_with()` list.
 This is achived by declaring `run_with()` to take an initinalizer list:

 ```cpp
     auto run_with(std::initializer_list<std::function<void(::mir::Server&)>> options) -> int;
 ```

 Each of the supplied utilities “knows” how to integrate itself into the system using the `mir::Server`.
-User code should not need to do this directly (so part of the MirAL “abstraction” is to keep this as an opaque type).
+User code should not need to do this directly (so part of the Mir “abstraction layer” is to keep this as an opaque type).

 This approach has been proven effective by use in more advanced servers such as Unity8.